iaeiou/blue-plankton-2/content/posts/winter.md

 Like propane stoves, your pellet stove can be connected to a thermostat.
 When the temperature dips below a certain level, an automated mechanism will tilt the internal tray holding pellets and dump more on to the fire.

 Pellets are easier to physically manage than firewood.
 However, you'll need to keep an eye on suppliers.

+Right now, $7-8 will get you a 40-lb bag of pellets.
+That lasts about 24 hours.
+Expect to need 100-150 bags to cover your winter heating needs.

 For more information, visit the [Pellet Fuel Institute](https://www.pelletheat.org/).